Book review by John Morris

 The author draws attention to the controversial issue of polygamy.
 Especially the difficulties faced by some Welsh women in polygamous Mormon marriages.
 Brigham Young believed it was a wealthy man’s duty to father more than one family.
 Young himself had 55 wives!
 Polygamy was popular and even Dan Jones, the evangelist, had more than one wife.

 Wil Aaron has written a brilliant historical account of the emigration of so many Welsh men, women and children during the 19th century to America.
 The book deservedly gives recognition to key individuals from the Wrexham and North Wales areas, such as John Bennion, Dan Jones, John Silvanus Davis, Elias Morris, Thomas Perkins, and John Parry.

-The challenges the Welsh pioneers faced in their efforts to reach “the promised land” of the New World are honoured in a memorial outside of Bluff: “No pioneer company ever demonstrated more courage, faith and devotion to the cause”.
+The challenges the Welsh pioneers face to reach “the promised land” of the New World are in a memorial outside of Bluff: “No pioneer company ever demonstrated more courage, faith and devotion to the cause”.

 The next time evangelists working for the Mormon church in Wrexham knock on your door, ask them if they have heard of the Bennion family, Dan Jones, Elias Morris or John Parry.
 An excellent book – well worth reading.

 Title: Welsh Saints on the Mormon Trail

 Department: History, Welsh History